 The goal of the U.S. Department of Energy (DOE) Solar Energy Technologies Office (SETO) is to accelerate the development and deployment of solar technology to support an equitable transition to a decarbonized electricity system by 2035 and decarbonized energy sector by 2050.
 Achieving this goal will support the nationwide effort to meet the threat of climate change and ensure that all Americans benefit from the transition to a clean energy economy.
 In September 2021, DOE released the Solar Futures Study, a report that explores the role of solar energy in achieving these goals.

-SETO supports solar energy research, development, demonstration and technical assistance in five areas—photovoltaics (PV), concentrating solar-thermal power (CSP), systems integration, manufacturing and competitiveness, and soft costs—to improve the affordability, reliability, and domestic benefit of solar technologies on the electric grid.
+SETO supports solar energy research, development, demonstration and technical assistance in seven areas—photovoltaics (PV), concentrating solar-thermal power (CSP), systems integration, manufacturing and competitiveness, soft costs, solar workforce development, and equitable access to solar energy—to improve the affordability, reliability, and domestic benefit of solar technologies on the electric grid.
 Learn more about SETO’s research areas.

 Reducing the cost of solar is essential to accelerating solar deployment and affordably decarbonizing the grid.
 Read about the 2030 cost targets in more detail.